isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution24.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Autonomous Material Transportation Robot

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Logistics for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Mandatory specifications:
-- Transport materials between points
-- Manoeuvre safely around obstacles
-- Min. payload of 100kg
-- Equipped with a rechargeable battery
-- Accessories e.g. towing arm, mountable shelf are supportable
-- Installation and maintenance cost are not supported
+General Logistics Equipment

 ### Contact Information
 N.A.